IceyLeagons/Icicle_OLD/README.md

 Javadoc is available at [https://icicle.iceyleagons.net/](https://icicle.iceyleagons.net/)

+# Features

+Icicle is so feature-rich, that we cannot list everything here, but to get an idea, here are the main features:

+ - a stupidly simple, and easy to use
+ - auto-wiring and services (or in other words: Spring features in Spigot)
+ - a unique command system (annotations, automatic argument parsing/checking)
+ - standalone schematic pasting (no need to install WorldEdit)
+ - multi-database type handling in one interface (easy migrating from one to other)
+ - useful helper functions for every common problem/"suffering"
+ - big collection of wrapped Minecraft classes aka. modify Minecraft extensively (NMS with reflection)
+ - packet interception

 # Contributing

 Everyone is welcome to contribute to Icicle.
 If you want to do so, please start, by reading our [Contribution Guidelines](https://github.com/IceyLeagons/Icicle/blob/master/CONTRIBUTING.md).